 - physical fitness certificate for the requested work issued by the competent medical authorities

-- payment of work permit fees.
+- work permit fees are paid.

 For more information check: